Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Amenities: Full-service bar (2 locations), hot food buffet with Chicago-style hot dogs, salad bar, espresso stations, shower suites, wellness room for nursing mothers, planespotting views

-• Best For: Delta passengers; considered one of the best Sky Clubs system-wide
+• Best For: Delta passengers; considered one of the best lounges at O'Hare overall

 • Hours: Daily 7:00am – 12:00am (midnight)

-• Access Restrictions: Periodically restricted 3:00pm - 8:30pm due to capacity
+• Access Restriction: Periodically closed to new arrivals 3:00pm – 8:30pm due to capacity

-• Standout Features: Only Priority Pass lounge at O'Hare
+• Standout Features: Only Priority Pass–accessible lounge at O'Hare

-• Amenities: Light snacks, drinks, quiet seating areas, Wi-Fi, limited food compared to airline lounges
+• Amenities: Light snacks, drinks, quiet seating, Wi-Fi; noticeably more limited than airline lounges

 • Size Note: Relatively small; can feel crowded during peak international departure times

-• Best For: International travelers with Priority Pass cards
+• Best For: International travelers with Priority Pass access who aren't eligible for airline-specific lounges

 SAS Lounge (Concourse M, near Gates M19–20)